Trump Opposes Postal Money That Would Help Vote-By-Mail

 “They want $3.5 billion for something that will turn out to be fraudulent.
 That’s election money, basically,” Trump said during Thursday's call-in interview.

-“They want $25 billion — billion — for the post office,” he said, adding that, without it, the Postal Service won't be equipped to handle the influx of mail-in ballots.

-Democrats have pushed for $10 billion for the Postal Service in talks with Republicans on a huge COVID-19 response bill.
-The figure is down from a $25 billion plan in a House-passed coronavirus measure.
+Democrats have pushed for $10 billion in all for the Postal Service in talks with Republicans on a huge COVID-19 response bill.
+That figure, which would include money to help with election mail, is down from a $25 billion plan in a House-passed coronavirus measure.

 DeJoy, who was tapped to head the Postal Service by a Trump-appointed board of governors and started in June, has said that the agency is in a financially untenable position, but he maintains that it can handle this year's election mail.
 He is the first postmaster general in nearly two decades who is not a career postal employee.